 If you have recent changes in your finances or lost your job, even if receiving unemployment benefits, you may be eligible for a reduced energy rate through CARE and FERA programs.
 Enrollment in CARE or FERA can save qualified households 20-35% on their energy bill.
 To see if you qualify and apply visit: PG&E’s CARE & FERA Webpage.

-Arrearage Management Plans Program
+Arrearage Management Plan Program

 In the pandemic, utilities have stopped disconnections for customers unable to pay their bills, but customers are still accruing debt.
 SVCE has joined a state program to provide bill relief to qualifying customers.
 The program will reduce unpaid balances on electricity bills that have accrued due to the pandemic.
-Arrearage Management Plans is a 12-month program that will provide up to $8,000 of bill forgiveness to each eligible customer.
+Arrearage Management Plan is a 12-month program that will provide up to $8,000 of bill forgiveness to each eligible customer.
 To be eligible, customers must: